9 Legal Documents Required for Business Partnerships

-A Confidentiality Agreement, also known as a Non-disclosure Agreement (NDA), allows you to enter into business relationships without having the risk of information being misused or going to third parties without your consent.
+A Confidentiality Agreement, also known as a Non-disclosure Agreement (NDA), allows you to enter into business relationships without the risk of misusing information or going to third parties without your consent.

 Letter of Intent

-Before you enter into a formally binding contract, a Letter of Intent (Memorandum of Understanding) can help to set out the key terms of a potential agreement.
-A Letter of Intent (Memorandum of Understanding) typically includes details of the proposed agreement, pre-conditions, key obligations, the next steps, and the intended signing date.
-It can be used as a roadmap for further negotiations and to obtain a final agreement more easily.
-This document is not legally binding, but it can contain certain legally binding clauses such as confidentiality.
+It can be used as a roadmap for further negotiations and to obtain a final agreement more quickly.
+This document is not legally binding but can contain specific legally binding clauses such as confidentiality.

 As your business expands, you will need to hire people.
-An Employment Contract sets out the obligations and expectations of both the partnership and the employee right from the beginning.
+An Employment Contract sets out the obligations and expectations of both the partnership and the employee from the beginning.

 Sale of Goods Agreement or Supply of Services Agreement

 A legal agreement for the sale of goods or supply of services helps to make your customers aware of their rights and obligations from the moment you start doing business with them.

 If you sell goods, you need a Sale of Goods Agreement.
 It typically covers the description of goods, the price, delivery and returns, and how the contract can be terminated.

 Use a Supply of Services Agreement if your partnership provides services to another business or individual.
 This agreement describes the scope and nature of the services provided, the service levels, any fees, the timescale, and how to change or terminate the contract.

 As a part of business or partnership formation documents, you need this if you have an official business website.